FirentisTFW/bomberman/README.md

 ## Credits

-I do not own any of image assets used in the game.
-I found these images on the internet (CC license).
+I do not own any right to image assets used in the game.
+I found these images on the Internet (CC license).

 ## Gameplay Preview